brollup/brollup/README.md

 ![Brollup](https://i.ibb.co/tc7S2JL/brollup-github.png)
-Brollup is a Bitcoin-native rollup design, tailored for payments and smart contracts.
-It uses the Bitcoin block space for DA and integrates a state channel design with global state, operating in a layer-two setting with unilateral exit and does not rely on any trust assumptions.
+Brollup is a Bitcoin-native rollup designed for payments and smart contracts.
+It utilizes Bitcoin block space for data availability and integrates a state channel model with global state.
+Operating in a layer-two setting, Brollup supports unilateral exits and requires no trust assumptions.

 |Competitive Landscape |  Trust Model | Protocol Changes?
 |:------------|:-------------------------------------------------------|:--------|